The EPIEM network …

 - Ireland: In Ireland, Prof. George Onofrei from the Letterkenny Institute of Technology is an active member of the EPIEM network.
 Prof. Onofrei is also a board member of the European Operations Management Association (EurOMA) and he promotes development and networking workshops as well as seminars for young scholars and PhD students.

 - Italy: In Italy, Prof. Erwin Rauch from the Free University of Bozen-Bolzano, Faculty of Science and Technology, as well as Prof. Marco Formentini from the University of Trento are active members of EPIEM.
 He is responsible for Research and Project Activities of EPIEM to join forces for presenting common project proposals in the field of research and IEM teaching.
 Prof. Rauch is Associate Member of Euro Science, member of the expert group of the World Manufacturing Forum and member of the Marie Curie Alumni Association.

 - The Netherlands: The University of Twente is a university of technology in the Netherlands and an EPIEM network member since 2021.
 Prof. Holger Schiele, chair of Technology Management and Supply and Prof. Klaas Stek link the EPIEM network to the University of Twente via several activities and Erasmus+ projects in Purchasing and Supply Chain Management (Perfect, Persist and Periscope).

 - Portugal: Portugal is a very active member in die EPIEM network since the beginning in 2010 in Cambridge.
-Today, Prof. Anabela C. Alves from the University of Minho and Prof. Carina Pimentel from the University of Aveiro are driving the EPIEM activities in Portugal together with the Portuguese ESTIEM groups as well as the national IEM alumni Association in Portugal.
+Today, Prof. Anabela C. Alves from the University of Minho, Prof. Carina Pimentel from the University of Aveiro and Prof. Radu Godina from the Nova University Lisbon are driving the EPIEM activities in Portugal together with the Portuguese ESTIEM groups as well as the national IEM alumni Association in Portugal.
 Furthermore, Prof. Alves is linking the EPIEM network with the IEM Caring Foundation.